isomerpages/gb-assist/pages/solutionrepo/solution392.md

 N.A. for non-SMEs

 #### Things to Note
+Equipment must meet the following:
+- Minimum of 8 trays
+- Racks inside oven must be able to rotate
+- Bigger rotary ovens may also come with a trolley to load (optional)

-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR No change in vendor allowed
+Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

-The purchase of pre-owned/used equipment is not supportable
+No change in vendor allowed

 #### Contact Information
 N.A.